andrew/ultimate-awesome/README.md

 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-software-engineering](https://github.com/Alliedium/awesome-software-engineering) - A curated list of awesome software engineering resources.
 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
-- [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.